SrParavel/health-profile/README.md

 							<table>
 							<tr>
 								<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/ReportComponent.tsx'>ReportComponent.tsx</a></b></td>
-								<td>- Displays a health report fetched from session storage, providing key health insights and recommendations<br>- The component renders the report's general outcome, critical factors, positive habits, and additional notes for user reference<br>- It ensures a seamless user experience by handling data retrieval and display efficiently.</td>
+								<td>- Displays a health report fetched from session storage, providing key health metrics and recommendations<br>- The component renders the report's sections and details, ensuring a seamless user experience within the application's health monitoring feature.</td>
 							</tr>
 							<tr>
 								<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/Logo.tsx'>Logo.tsx</a></b></td>
-								<td>- Defines the logo component for the Cardio Risk app, incorporating the LuHeartPulse icon from react-icons/lu<br>- Displays the app name with a heart icon and emphasizes the word "Risk."
-The component is styled with specific classes for visual consistency.</td>
+								<td>Defines the Logo component for the project, displaying a logo with a heart pulse icon and text indicating "Cardio Risk."
+The component is designed to be visually appealing and informative, contributing to the overall user interface and branding of the application.</td>
 							</tr>
 							<tr>
 								<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/Loader.tsx'>Loader.tsx</a></b></td>
-								<td>- Defines a Loader component that displays a spinning circle animation using the LuLoaderCircle icon from react-icons/lu<br>- The component accepts a className prop for customization.</td>
+								<td>Implements a loader component using LuLoaderCircle from react-icons/lu, enhancing the user experience by displaying a spinning animation while content loads.</td>
 							</tr>
 							<tr>
 								<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/Form.tsx'>Form.tsx</a></b></td>
-								<td>- Facilitates a multi-step form for collecting user health data, guiding through sections like personal info, lifestyle, and health conditions<br>- Handles form submission, data transformation, and API interaction for predictive analysis<br>- Implements navigation controls and dynamic rendering based on form progress.</td>
+								<td>- Manages a multi-step form for collecting user data, displaying each step with relevant information and navigation options<br>- Handles form submission, data transformation, and API interaction for prediction<br>- Implements a smooth user experience with loading indicators and transitions between steps.</td>
 							</tr>
 							<tr>
 								<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/Doctor.tsx'>Doctor.tsx</a></b></td>
-								<td>- Defines a reusable React component for displaying doctor information with customizable children elements<br>- The component enhances codebase modularity and reusability by encapsulating doctor-related UI logic.</td>
+								<td>- Defines a reusable Doctor component for displaying medical professionals in the UI<br>- It renders an image of a doctor alongside provided content, styled with specific classes for consistent appearance<br>- This component enhances the project's architecture by encapsulating doctor-related UI logic and promoting code reusability.</td>
 							</tr>
 							<tr>
 								<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/TestComponent.tsx'>TestComponent.tsx</a></b></td>
-								<td>- Generates a cardiovascular health report with risk statistics, critical factors, observations, and recommendations<br>- Allows users to download a PDF report of their cardiovascular assessment<br>- Utilizes React components, hooks, and external libraries for PDF generation<br>- Supports data persistence using sessionStorage<br>- Promotes informed health decisions with personalized insights.</td>
+								<td>- Generates a detailed cardiovascular health report for users, including risk statistics, general results, critical factors, observations, and recommendations<br>- Allows users to download the report as a PDF for informed decision-making<br>- Displays a personalized message and contact information for further assistance.</td>
 							</tr>
 							<tr>
 								<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/Card.tsx'>Card.tsx</a></b></td>
-								<td>- Defines a reusable Card component that enhances the user interface by displaying content within a styled container<br>- This component extends HTML attributes and leverages React to render a visually appealing card with a shadow effect and rounded corners<br>- It promotes code reusability and improves the overall design consistency within the project architecture.</td>
+								<td>- Defines a reusable Card component for displaying content with a shadow effect and rounded corners<br>- The component accepts children elements and additional styling properties<br>- It enhances the project's architecture by encapsulating card presentation logic, promoting code reusability, and maintaining a consistent UI design across the application.</td>
 							</tr>
 							<tr>
 								<td><b><a href='https://github.com/SrParavel/health-profile/blob/master/risk-app/src/components/Typewriter.tsx'>Typewriter.tsx</a></b></td>
-								<td>- Implements a typewriter effect for displaying text in a gradual manner<br>- Uses React hooks to update the displayed text character by character at a specified speed<br>- The component renders each character with a fade-in effect, creating a dynamic and engaging user experience.</td>
+								<td>- Implements a Typewriter component that animates text display in a gradual manner<br>- The component accepts text input and an optional speed parameter to control the typing animation<br>- It leverages React hooks to manage the displayed text state and update it dynamically<br>- This component enhances user experience by creating a typewriter effect for text content.</td>
 							</tr>
 							</table>
 							<details>